nikraina/CSC510-Group-M/README.md

 <a href="https://github.com/nikraina/CSC510-Group-M/pulse">Contributors Page</a>

-Telemetry: The 3 solutions presented by us are as follows:
+The 3 solutions presented by us are as follows:

 1.<a href="https://github.com/nikraina/CSC510-Group-M/tree/master/Solution-1">Standalone NCSU Parking App</a>- A standalone Android application for any user to check the number of free parking spots at NCSU.
 This solution is free from any user login and db exchnages with respect to the user.